MelTeama/alx-zero_day/0x03-git/README.md

-update README file from GitHub interface and older new git file
+updated README file from GitHub interface and older new git file